 If your commercial or industrial property is in need of a new roof, why not consider sedum roofing?
 This is a type of green roof that can be a very worthwhile investment.
-And as leading commercial roofing experts, here at Enviroply Roofing, we work with companies across Lancashire, Cumbria, Liverpool and Manchester, to deliver high quality, effective roofing solutions.
+As leading commercial roofing experts, here at Enviroply Roofing, we work with companies across Lancashire, Cumbria, Liverpool and Manchester, to deliver high quality, effective roofing solutions.
 This includes installing sedum roofs.
 As a result, we have produced this guide to the benefits of a sedum roof.

 What is a sedum roof?

 A sedum roof is a type of living roof.
 So once a fully waterproof and durable roof membrane has been applied to your roof deck, like a single ply roof membrane, a layer of vegetation is rolled out over the top.
 This acts as a ballast, to prevent the roof from moving and keep it weighted down.
-But it also creates an attractive and effective green roof.
+It also creates an attractive and effective green roof.
 Which has a range of benefits.

 Benefits of a sedum roof